FYI can be integrated with digital signature providers Adobe Sign, for digital signing.

 - The Send for Signature drawer displays and includes the names of the document(s) that are being sent.
-This shows the filing details of the FYI Weblink document that will be created as a record of the document(s) that have been sent for signature.
+This shows the filing details of the FYI Web Link document that will be created as a record of the document(s) that have been sent for signature.

 - Select the Service Status as "Draft" or "Send".

-Send allows you to completely automate the signature request and it is sent to the chosen service immediately.
+Send allows you to completely automate the signature request and it is sent to the service immediately.

-Draft allows you to create a draft request within the chosen service.
+Draft allows you to create a draft request within the service.
 You will then need to go into the service to complete the request and send it.
 This may be useful if you want to change the email sent or send the request to more than one person to sign.

-When using Adobe Sign, you can also enter a Message that will be included when the client receives the request for signature.
+Message - When using Adobe Sign, you can also enter a Message that will be included when the client receives the request for signature.

 - Click Create.

-A Weblink document is created as a record of the document(s) that have been sent for signature.
-The original document(s) will show as a thread under the Weblink document.
-You can display the Drawer for the Weblink and see the relevant documents in the Threads section of the Drawer.
+When sending a single document with the Service Status as "Send", the original document shows as a thread under the Web Link document.
+You can display the Drawer for the Web Link and see the relevant documents in the Threads section of the Drawer.
 Threads for documents display in the same way as email threads.
 Refer to Managing Email Threads.

-Opening the Weblink document
+Opening the Web Link document

-When you open the Weblink, you are prompted to login in to the digital signature provider.
+When you open the Web Link, you are prompted to login in to the digital signature provider.
 The Manage screen displays from where you can see the document(s) that were sent for signing either in the Draft or Sent screen according to whether you selected "Draft" or "Send" as the Service Status.

 When the Document is Signed in Adobe

 When the client receives the document to be signed, they will see the name of the FYI user who sent the document.
 When using Adobe Sign to get your client to sign documents, Adobe notifies FYI when a document is signed.
-The signed PDF is pulled into FYI and it shows as a document thread.
-This has the signed document at the top of the thread, then the Weblink document below this in the thread (as a record of the send), and then the original document.
-Threads for documents display in the same way as email threads.
-Refer to Managing Email Threads.
+The signed PDF is pulled into FYI.